Things to Do in Porto-Vecchio: The 17 Best Places to Visit (All Highlights)

 9. Boat trip around Porto-Vecchio

-Now that you’ve discovered the splendid beaches around Porto-Vecchio, how about doing a cruise to the Lavezzi Islands?
+Now that you’ve discovered the splendid beaches around Porto-Vecchio, how about going on a boat trip?

 10. The best outdoor activities to do around Porto-Vecchio